mwstowe/crowtdiscordbot/README.md

 - `FOLLOWED_CHANNEL_IDS` - Comma-separated list of channel IDs to follow
 - `FOLLOWED_CHANNEL_NAMES` - Comma-separated list of channel names to follow
 - `FOLLOWED_SERVER_NAME` - Name of the server to look for channels in
+- `QUIET_CHANNEL_NAME` - Name of a single quiet channel (bot only responds when directly addressed)
+- `QUIET_CHANNEL_NAMES` - Comma-separated list of quiet channel names
 - `BOT_NAME` - Name of the bot (defaults to "Crow")
 - `MESSAGE_HISTORY_LIMIT` - Maximum number of messages to store (defaults to 10000)
 - `DB_TRIM_INTERVAL_SECS` - How often to trim the database (defaults to 3600 seconds)